Yuma248/SNPcallingPipe/README.md

         -stp <You need at least determine what steps you want to run>

-                indref: <Indexs the reference genome with samtools, picard and bowtie2>
+                indref: <Indexs the reference genome with samtools, picard, bowtie2 and snap>

                 demul: <It will use stacks process_rad script, to demultiples samples base on a barcode file>